Pseudoholomorphic Quilts: Invariants for quilted surfaces

 \begin{remark} Equivalently, we can define a quilted surface $\ul{S}$ by specifying a single surface with strip-like ends $\ti{S}$ and a finite number of connected, non-intersecting, real analytic submanifolds $\ti{I}_\sigma\subset\ti{S}$.
 (The real analytic condition means that every point $z\in\ti{I}_\sigma$ has a uniformizing neighbourhood $\ti{S}\supset\ti{U}\to\C$ that maps $\ti{I_\sigma}$ to $\R\subset\C$.)
 We only need to impose a compatibility condition between the seams $\ti{I}_\sigma$ and the strip-like ends of $\ti{S}$: On every end $\ti{\eps}_e:\R^\pm\times[0,\ti{\delta}_e] \hookrightarrow \ti{S}$, the seams are given by straight lines, i.e.\ $\ti{\eps}_e^{-1}(\ti{I}_\sigma)$ consists of none, one, or two lines $\R^\pm\times\{t\}$ for pairwise disjoint $t\in[0,\ti{\delta}_e]$.

 The patches $S_k$ of the corresponding quilted surface $\ul{S}$ are then determined by the closures of the connected components of $\ti{S}\setminus\bigcup_{\sigma\in\S}\ti{I}_\sigma$.
 The seams and seam maps are given by the submanifolds $\ti{I_\sigma}$ and their embedding into the two (not necessarily different) adjacent connected components.
-The true boundary components of $\ul{S}$ are exactly the boundary components of $\ti{S}$, and the incoming and outgoing quilted ends $\E_-(\ul{S})\sqcup \E_+(\ul{S})$ are exactly the incoming and outgoing ends of $\ti{S}$.
-Hence orderings of boundary components and ends of $\ti{S}$ induce the necessary orderings for $\ul{S}$, with the exception that we need to specify an ordering of the patches. \end{remark}
+The true boundary components of $\ul{S}$ are exactly the boundary components of $\ti{S}$, and the incoming and outgoing quilted ends $\E_-(\ul{S})\sqcup \E_+(\ul{S})$ are exactly the incoming and outgoing ends of $\ti{S}$. \end{remark}

 Eventually, we will see that the relative quilt invariants only depend on the combinatorial structure of a quilted surface, and the specific choice of complex structure, strip-like ends, and seam maps is immaterial.
 (So it will suffice to define quilted surfaces by pictures as in Figure \ref{quiltpants}.)
 The following lemma provides the homotopies for the proof in Section~\ref{sec:invariance}.